alex-florescu/CS351/timeline.md

 - 27 Oct - read and note information on I2S and converter IP
 - 27 Oct - Apply for MC
 - 28 Oct - run the DMA audio demo from Digilent
+- 31 Oct - Meeting with supervisor

 ### November
+- 02 Nov - Look into I2S signals and I2C controller